TZstatsADS/Fall2020-Project2-group7/README.md

 	+ Luyao Sun
 	+ Wannian Lou

 + **Project summary**: This project is titled COVID-19 as we know it because it is a play on words for Life as we know it.
 Our life has been turned upside down because of COVID.
 So many important and life changing events have occured, odd facts about COVID have been spread and, our usual spots have been up rooted.
-This app provides the sure with a timeline of all the events that have unfolded from Feb.
+This app provides the users with a timeline of all the events that have unfolded from Feb.
 29th 2020 to Sep.
 30th, 2020.
 It also helps to disprove the Presidents theory about temperature and its relationship to COVID cases.
-Lastly, this app helps the user find a new and safe handgout spot/restaurent.
+Lastly, this app helps users find a new and safe handgout spot/restaurent.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members approve our work presented in this GitHub repository including this contributions statement.

-+ Sneha Swati: Created skeleton structure to the app (ui, server and global), developed the 1st, 2nd, 5th tabs, created the timeline of tasks to be done/organized work and updated the read me, created code to compile weather data of cities, found 10 city weather data, compiled all tabs
++ Sneha Swati: Created skeleton structure to the app (ui, server and global), developed the 1st, 2nd, 5th tabs, created the timeline of tasks to be done/organized work and updated the read me, created code for weather data, compiled all tabs, deployed the app
-+ Siyu Duan: Created 3rd tab and edited 1st and 5th tabs, fixed code errors in all the tabs, found 11 city weather data, created timeline dataset, compiled all tabs, created google doc for notes
++ Siyu Duan: Created 3rd tab and edited 1st and 5th tabs, fixed code errors in all the tabs, city weather data, created timeline dataset, compiled all tabs, created google doc for notes, deployed the app
-+ Mengyao He: created/fixed the 2nd tab and edited 1st and 5th tabs, fixed code errors in all the tabs, found 11 city weather data, created timeline dataset, compiled all tabs, helped to organize files
++ Mengyao He: created/fixed the 2nd tab and edited 1st, 4th and, 5th tabs; fixed code errors in all the tabs, found city weather data, created timeline dataset, compiled all tabs, helped to organize files, deployed the app
-+ Luyao Sun: created 4th tab and edited 1st and 5th tabs, created timeline dataset, compiled all tabs, helped to organize files and make edits to over appearance of app
++ Luyao Sun: created 4th tab and edited 1st and 5th tabs, created timeline dataset, compiled all tabs, helped to organize files and make edits to over appearance of app, deployed the app
 + Wannian Lou: found the restaurent dataset, created timeline dataset Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.